Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

 ---

+## 🔧 Service Dependencies & Current Status

+**Places365 Service Notice (August 2025)**

+Vision Scout currently relies on the Places365 model hosted by MIT CSAIL (`places2.csail.mit.edu`) for environmental scene classification.
+As of August 18, 2025, I am experiencing intermittent connectivity issues with the MIT CSAIL servers, which may affect the system's scene classification accuracy and indoor/outdoor detection capabilities.

+**Current Impact:**
+- Scene classification may fall back to YOLO and CLIP analysis only
+- Indoor/outdoor detection confidence may be reduced
+- Some scene types may be misclassified due to missing environmental context

+**Planned Resolution:**
+I am actively working on implementing backup scene classification models to reduce dependency on external services.
+The upcoming system enhancement will include:
+- Integration of Microsoft DiT-base-finetuned-ade-512-512 as a primary alternative
+- Enhanced CLIP-based scene classification capabilities
+- Improved fallback mechanisms for service unavailability

+**Timeline:** System resilience improvements are targeted for implementation within the next development cycle.

+---

 ## 🎯 What Vision Scout Offers

 Think of Vision Scout as your AI companion for analyzing images.
 Here's a glimpse of what it brings to the table: